-Maebara Keiichi moved to a small village named Hinamizawa and joined a little club for playing fun games with his new friends at school; Rena, Mion, Satoko, and Rika.
+Keiichi Maebara moves to a small village named Hinamizawa and joins a little club for playing fun games with his new friends at school: Rena, Mion, Satoko, and Rika.
 But as the days pass Keiichi starts to suspect that there is something unusual at Hinamizawa.
-As Keiichi learns more about the Watanagashi, a festival in Hinamizawa, strange things started to happen around him...
+As he learns more about the Watanagashi, a festival in Hinamizawa, strange things started to happen around him...
 Murders, disappearances, and the deadly wrath of Oyashiro-sama!

 Story & Characters

 Reviewers Note: This review encompasses ONLY season two of the Higurashi universe (Higurashi no Naku Koro ni Kai).
 My

 review on season 1 can be found here http://reviews.minitokyo.net/1193/higurashi-no-naku-koro-ni/.

 Also this review will contain spoilers in relation to season 1, so if you haven't viewed either season and plan to,

 then you may want to refrain from reading any further.
 If, of course, you have seen both seasons or frankly don't care

 and just want to read on so you can yell at me for being wrong, then by all means read on.
 PROCEED AT YOUR OWN

 It's time again to return to the village of Hinamizawa.
 When last we visited Hinamizawa, there was nothing but vicious

 murders and insanity across the countryside.
 Keiichi went insane and killed Satako's uncle.
 Rena went crazy thinking